jwynia/node-context-network/README.md

 ### Retrospective
 At the end of tasks and periodically AS a new task, ask how things could be improved.
 For task end, "What from this conversation and task should be documented in the context network?"
 For periodic retrospectives, "What have we learned in this project that could be used to improve the context network for our efforts going forward?"

-## Software Project Success Metrics
+## Node-TypeScript Project Success Metrics

 This context network template helps measure success through:

-- **Time to first meaningful contribution** for new developers
+- **Time to first meaningful contribution** for new Node.js developers
+- **Framework selection decision speed** and confidence
+- **TypeScript configuration consistency** across team members
-- **Frequency of "archaeology" requests** (digging for lost knowledge)
+- **Frequency of "archaeology" requests** (digging for lost Node.js knowledge)
-- **Documentation coverage** of major components
+- **Documentation coverage** of APIs, components, and TypeScript interfaces
-- **Decision traceability** percentage
+- **Decision traceability** for framework and tooling choices
-- **Documentation update frequency** relative to code changes
+- **Documentation update frequency** relative to package.json and code changes
-- **Developer confidence** in making changes
+- **Developer confidence** in making Node.js ecosystem updates
-- **Stakeholder understanding** of system state
+- **Stakeholder understanding** of system architecture and technology choices
-- **Reduction in repeated mistakes**
+- **Reduction in repeated Node.js/TypeScript configuration mistakes**
+- **Package dependency management** clarity and security
+- **Build and deployment process** understanding and reliability

-By maintaining a well-structured context network alongside your codebase, your team builds a shared brain that enables faster onboarding, better decisions, and more confident evolution of complex software systems.
+By maintaining a well-structured context network alongside your Node-TypeScript codebase, your team builds a shared brain that enables faster onboarding, better technology decisions, and more confident evolution of complex Node.js applications in the rapidly changing ecosystem.